Managing an asbestos cement roof in Nottingham

 Encapsulation as the proportionate option

-- Controlled cleaning, avoiding the uncontrolled jet washing that damages old sheets
+- We clean the roof carefully.
+No uncontrolled jet washing that just damages old sheets.

-- A sealing coat system specified for asbestos cement
+- Then we apply a sealing coat system, specified specifically for asbestos cement.

-- Completion records for your asbestos register and management plan
+- Finally, we give you all the completion records you need for your asbestos register and management plan.

-Against removal and re-sheeting, the savings come from three directions: no licensed strip-out programme, no asbestos disposal for an entire roof, and no shutdown of the building underneath.
-For working units in Nottingham, continuity of use is often worth as much as the headline cost difference.
+Compared to stripping and re-sheeting, you save money in three ways: no licensed asbestos removal programme, no disposal costs for an entire roof, and no need to shut down the building underneath.
+For busy units across Nottingham, keeping the business running is often as valuable as the cost saving itself.

 Where honesty matters: unsuitable roofs

-Encapsulation is sometimes sold as a cure-all.
-It is not, and we will not pretend otherwise.
-If the survey finds sheets that are friable, delaminating, structurally soft or broken across large areas, coating them would be poor advice and poor practice; the material underneath would keep failing out of sight.
-Roofs in that condition need removal by a licensed asbestos contractor, followed by a new covering, and our report will say so directly.
-We only encapsulate roofs that genuinely warrant it, because anything else fails both the building and the duty holder responsible for it.
+Sometimes, people try to sell encapsulation as a miracle cure.
+It’s not, and we won’t pretend it is.
+If our survey finds sheets that are friable, delaminating, structurally soft, or broken over large areas, coating them would be bad advice and bad practice.
+The material underneath would just keep failing, out of sight.
+Roofs in that state need a licensed asbestos contractor to remove them, then a new covering.
+Our report will tell you that straight.
+We only encapsulate roofs that genuinely warrant it, because anything else lets down both the building and the person responsible for it.

 How we work

-We are based in the South East and carry out asbestos roof encapsulation across England, with Nottingham and the East Midlands well within our coverage.
-The sequence never changes: survey first, written findings, a straight recommendation, then the price.
-If you hold the duty to manage for an industrial, commercial or farm building with an ageing asbestos cement roof, the survey is the step that turns an open-ended worry into a defined plan.
+We’re based in the South East, but we carry out asbestos roof encapsulation right across the UK.
+Nottingham and the East Midlands are well within our working area.
+Our process never changes: survey first, then our written findings, a straight recommendation, and finally the price.
+If you’re responsible for an industrial, commercial, or farm building with an ageing asbestos cement roof, that initial survey is the step that turns an open-ended worry into a clear, defined plan.